 - Grade 1 or 2: Infuse at one-half of the previous infusion rate.

-- After resuming the infusion, the infusion rate may be increased according to Table 1 above, based on patient tolerance.
+- After resuming the infusion, the infusion rate may be increased according to Tables 1 and 2 above, based on patient tolerance.

-- Doses 10 through 12: Administer prednisolone 50 mg to 100 mg or equivalent if a Grade 3 or greater infusion reaction did not occur with Dose 9.
+cPrednisolone may be given at reduced dose of 50 mg to 100 mg (or equivalent) if a Grade 3 or greater infusion-related adverse event did not occur with Infusion 9.

 - Do not shake product.

 - Inspect parenteral drug products visually for particulate matter and discoloration prior to administration.
-ARZERRA should be a clear to opalescent, colorless solution and may contain a small amount of visible translucent-to-white, amorphous, ofatumumab particles.
+ARZERRA should be a clear to opalescent, colorless solution.
 The solution should not be used if discolored or cloudy, or if foreign particulate matter is present.